miccai-ultrasound/miccai-ultrasound.github.io/asmus22.md

 > **The ASMUS Workshop starts on September 18th at 9:00 SGT!
 [View the full program](/files/program2022.pdf ':ignore').**

+> Proceedings of the 3rd International Workshop of Advances in Simplifying Medical Ultrasound (ASMUS) are available to download through [this link](https://link.springer.com/book/9783031169021) free of charge for ASMUS participants until October 15th 2022.

 ## Call for Papers

 Papers will consist of maximum 8 pages (text, figures and tables) + up to 2 pages for references only.
 They are to be submitted electronically in [Springer LNCS (Lecture Notes in Computer Science) style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and are subject to double blind review.
 Information on submission to follow.